-Ms. Roering, 54, has served on the Board since January 2022, and currently serves on the Audit and Compensation Committees.
+Ms. Roering, 55, has served on the Board since January 2022, and currently serves on the Audit and Compensation Committees.
 Ms. Roering held various leadership positions at CorePower Yoga, including as Chief Commercial Officer from 2019 to 2020 and Chief Marketing Officer from 2014 to 2018.
-Prior to joining CorePower Yoga, Ms. Roering led marketing at Athleta and held director and vice president level marketing positions at companies including Gap, Old Navy.
-Visa International, Hotwire.com, and Gillette.
-Ms. Roering currently serves on the boards of directors of two private companies: Birch, a pioneering medical spa platform and, I and love and you, a premium, natural pet food company.
+Prior to joining CorePower Yoga, Ms. Roering led marketing at Athleta and held director and vice president level marketing positions at companies including Gap, Old Navy, Visa International, Hotwire.com, and Gillette.
+Ms. Roering currently serves on the boards of directors of three private companies: Elase, a pioneering medical spa platform, Rhone, an athletic and lifestyle apparel brand, and, I and love and you, a premium, natural pet food company.
 Ms. Roering earned a Bachelor's degree in psychology from Stanford University and an MBA from the Fuqua School of Business at Duke University.